LabyMod/labymod4-api-wiki/docs/pages/addon/publishing/guidelines.md

     4. If you're injecting code via mixin, don't overdo it.
 Replacing a method in its entirety can cause incompatibilities.
     5. Do not access LabyMod core packages, as using them may break your addon at any time.
 If you need access to LabyMod internal methods, let us know <a href="https://labymod.net/dc/dev" target="_blank">on our development Discord</a>.
     6. Do not use legacy color codes
+    7. Do not use System.out.println or similar methods.
 6. You need to use our <a href="/pages/addon/features/internationalization/" target="_blank">Internationalization system</a> for every text the user sees.
     1. Excluded from this are strings that are the same for every language (like for example the prefix of commands).
     2. You are allowed to write f.e.
 German strings in the `en_us.json`, if there is no reason for international players to use your addon.
 For example a server addon for a server that is region locked or has no international players.
 This has to be clarified in the addon description.